A Guide to Packaging Optimization

 7. Physically designed to optimize materials and energy

-8. Effectively recovered and utilized in biological and/or industrial cradle-to-cradle cycles
+8. Effectively recovered and utilized in biological or industrial cradle-to-cradle cycles

 Sustainable packaging materials.
-There are various sustainable packaging materials available today, each with different benefits and drawbacks.
+Various sustainable packaging materials are available today, each with different benefits and drawbacks.
 Some commonly used sustainable packaging materials include paper and cardboard, which can be recycled 5-7 times, organic fabrics, and biomaterials.

 Sustainable packaging techniques.
-Businesses can reduce the amount of material and resources used, as well as save money in the long term, by using sustainable packaging methods.
+Businesses can reduce the amount of material and resources used and save money in the long term by using sustainable packaging methods.
 Some of the most popular sustainable packaging techniques include:

 • Bundling